 The second section of the chapter will focus on the application and interpretation of substantive international criminal law in domestic courts.
-Particular focus will be given to the core crimes of genocide, crimes against humanity, and war crimes as defined in the Statute of the International Criminal Court.
+Particular focus will be given to the core crimes of genocide, crimes against humanity, and war crimes, as defined in the Statute of the International Criminal Court.
 Article 17 of the Rome Statute of the International Criminal Court deals with the issue of complementarity, according to which a case is inadmissible if it ‘is being [or has been] investigated or prosecuted by a State which has jurisdiction over it, unless the State is unwilling or unable genuinely to carry out the investigation or prosecution’.
 The implication of the decision to adopt the principle of complementarity in the Rome Statute is that it is expected that the majority of prosecutions of international criminal law will take place in domestic courts.
 Nevertheless, although the ICC Statute entered into force with the creation of the ICC in July 2002, the number of domestic prosecutions has not been substantial.
 Many prosecutions in domestic courts have failed through lack of jurisdiction, and others as a result of other processes such as amnesties and immunities.
 Furthermore, the prosecution of war crimes within a domestic context are most often undertaken by courts-martial or their equivalent, which are not part of the ILDC process and so do not feature within this chapter.
 On the other hand, consideration of issues of substantive international criminal law arises not only in criminal proceedings, but can also arise within the domestic context in cases relating, for example, to immigration and deportation.
 Accordingly, this chapter provides an early analysis of what may become, in the future, a particularly important area of the application of international law in domestic courts.

 II.
 Direct Application of International Law and the Nullum Crimen Principle